Hal Patterson

-Harold Edward Patterson (October 4, 1932 – November 21, 2011), nicknamed Prince Hal, was a star American college basketball player at the University of Kansas, and a professional Canadian football player with the Canadian Football League Montreal Alouettes and Hamilton Tiger-Cats.
+Harold Edward Patterson (October 4, 1932 – November 21, 2011), nicknamed "Prince" Hal, was an American star college basketball player at the University of Kansas, and a professional Canadian football player with the Canadian Football League Montreal Alouettes and Hamilton Tiger-Cats.
 Patterson is a member of the Canadian Football Hall of Fame, and in 2006, was voted one of the CFL's Top 50 players (#13) of the league's modern era by Canadian sports network TSN.

-Early life and college career
+Early life and college

 Born in Garden City, Kansas in 1932, Patterson was a football, baseball and basketball star at the University of Kansas.
 He was the second-leading rebounder for Kansas' 1953 national runner-up team that lost the NCAA Men's Division I Basketball Championship game by a single point to Indiana University.
 An end with the Jayhawks football team, he also lettered in baseball.

 Canadian football career

-Drafted by the Philadelphia Eagles of the National Football League in the 1954 NFL Draft, Hal Patterson opted to sign with the Montreal Alouettes of the Interprovincial Rugby Football Union in 1954.
+Drafted by the Philadelphia Eagles of the National Football League in the 1954 NFL draft, Patterson opted to sign with the Montreal Alouettes of the Interprovincial Rugby Football Union in 1954.
 (The IRFU became part of the CFL in 1958.)